Isis the Amazon

-Lindsay Kay Hayward (born July 28, 1987) is an American actress and retired professional wrestler better known by her ring names Isis the Amazon in the independent circuit, and Aloisia during her time in WWE.
-In 2013, Guinness World Records certified her as being the "tallest actress in a leading role", originally standing 6-foot 9, she had lost 3/4 inches in height due to a slipped disc.
+Lindsay Kay Hayward (born July 28, 1987) is an American actress, reality television star and retired fetish model and professional wrestler, better known by her ring name Isis The Amazon.
+She is best known for her Guinness World Record, certifying her as the "tallest actress in a leading role", originally standing 6-foot-9, however, she lost 3/4 inches in height due to a slipped disc.
+She was also a cast member on the TLC reality television show, My Giant Life.

-Background
+Early life

 Born in Walnut Creek, California to Ellen Roney, Hayward played for the Rocklin Thunder at Rocklin High School in Rocklin, California.
-She played basketball for Forest Lake Christian High School and helped her team win the sectional championship.
+She played basketball for Forest Lake Christian High School and helped her team win the sectional championships.
 She has a sister named Tabitha.